Lågskär Lantern

 Size:

-The LIGHTHOUSE stands at the edge of the world.
-The stairs smoothed by thousands of steps lead to the lantern room.
-From there, you can see the shadows of the clouds reflected in the mirror of the sea – and the small world of the lighthouse island or cape.
-In Finland lighthouses began to be left without keepers or even become completely unnecessary from the 1050s.
-It was not until the turn of the millennium that the cultural and architectural value of these sea markers, abandoned to the mercy of the weather and vandalism, began to be understood and efforts were initiated to save them.
-Everyone who has participated in saving even one of our lighthouses has given a gift to all Finns.
+The lighthouse stands at the edge of the world.
+Smoothly worn steps lead up to the lantern room.
+From there, you can see the shadows of the clouds reflected in the sea—and the small world of the lighthouse island.
+Starting in the 1950s, lighthouses began to be left without keepers or even became completely obsolete.
+It was not until around the turn of the millennium that the cultural and architectural value of these navigational aids, abandoned to the mercy of the weather and vandalism, began to be understood, and efforts were made to save them.
+Everyone who has helped save even one of our lighthouses has given a gift to all Finns.

 Discover my work The Sea That Rinses My Feet (texts in Finnish, English, and Swedish)